 Do note that you MUST have a 64 Bit version of Windows for the software to work.

-While the device itself works well, the software it comes bundled with is pretty dated and limited – you’re better off using it for the basic video capturing, and then using different software if you want to edit and enhance the videos.
+While the device itself worked well for most buyers, the software it comes bundled with is pretty dated and limited – you’re better off using it for basic video capturing, and then using different software if you want to edit and enhance the videos.

-If you want a decent, basic VHS to Digital converter, at a great price, this will do the work – but the price cut means you’ll have to search for better software elsewhere.
+If you want a decent, basic VHS to Digital converter, at a good price, this will do the work – but the price cut means you’ll have to search for better software elsewhere.

 Pinnacle is another very well known name in video capturing and editing devices and software, so at the very least you can expect excellent video editing software.
 With this kit, you get a special version of their “Pinnacle Studio for Dazzle”, which lets you edit, add titles and some effects to your home videos.
 It’s easy to use – but newbies might find all the bells and whistles a bit intimidating.